AllTheBacteria/AllTheBacteria/reproducibility/All-samples/AMR/AMRFinderPlus/README.md

 AMRFinderPlus was run in 10000 batches with each batch created by the `split_into_batches` checkpoint.

+All of the database files needed to rerun this analysis are available at https://osf.io/faz5m.

 ## Inputs

 * `sample_list`: A newline delimited files of sample IDs to run on.